Algebraic-Programming/ReproducibleBuilds/README.md

 ## Build and push to a Docker registry
-To build for your own Docker registry (e.g., the CI Docker registry), you need to know the Docker registry URL, hereon indicated as `<Docker registry URL>`:
+To build for your own Docker registry (e.g., the CI Docker registry), you need to know the Docker registry URL,

+on indicated as `<Docker registry URL>`:

 1. first login into the registry, if you have not done so yet
     ```bash